About InLinkUK from BT

 I forgot to end my session before I stopped using an InLink tablet, what do I do?

-InLink tablet sessions timeout after 30 seconds of inactivity, wiping all user sessions clean.
+InLink tablet sessions time out after 45 seconds of inactivity, wiping all user sessions clean.
 To end your tablet session manually:

 How does InLinkUK use my personal data?